Shrey-55/ml-Fundamentals/makemore/bigram/Readme.md

  1. They are different!
  2. tensor retains dype, Tensor convers to float
  > torch.tensor infers the dtype automatically, while torch.
 Tensor returns a torch.FloatTensor.
 I would recommend to stick to torch.tensor, which also has arguments like dtype, if you would like to change the type.

+# Pending work -- Done
+Can't figure out why the generated words don't match from the video.
+Everything looks the same.
+Figure it out Generator would generate same numbers only if the device is same too, not just the seed